 Without proper system water volume, the source temperature will be reached quickly and the compressor will shut off.
 Many chiller compressors can only start 3 times per hour; if the compressor is off when there is a demand for chilled water, the demand cannot be met because the compressor cannot turn back on.
 You can imagine this would cause very unsatisfied people within the building who cannot have the required cooling!

-American Wheatley ASME Chilled Water Buffer Tanks are designed for water systems with insufficient water volume capacity, in relation to the chiller capacity.
+American Wheatley Chilled Water Buffer Tanks are designed for water systems with insufficient water volume capacity, in relation to the chiller capacity.
 Relatively low water volume systems require additional “buffer” capacity.